Biting the Bullet: 20,000 in Mass. Dog-Tired of Nips

 Thursday, June 8, 2006

-Dog bites sent a stunning 20,000 people to Bay State emergency rooms from 2002 through 2004, according to state statistics, and while brutal pit bull maulings grab the headlines, the canine culprits are usually fluffy family pooches.
+As dog bite injury lawyers, we know that dog bites sent a stunning 20,000 people to Bay State emergency rooms from 2002 through 2004, according to state statistics, and while brutal pit bull maulings grab the headlines, the canine culprits are usually fluffy family pooches.

 “The fact of the matter is dog bites take place routinely by all kinds of dogs – Dalmatians, poodles, you name it,” Boston personal injury lawyer Eric J. Parker said.

 In the past two weeks, dogs have badly mauled an 11-year-old Brockton boy, savaged a Brockton man during a barbecue and chewed up a Revere grandmother, landing them all in the hospital.

 Last year, 153 Bay Staters were gnawed so severely they had to be admitted to hospitals, the state Department of Public Health reported.
 By comparison, Virgina reported 150 dog bite hospitalizations last year but has 1.2 million more residents than Massachusetts.
 Worcester Sheriff Guy Glodis was attacked on the campaign trail in Milford by a German shepherd named Teddy as he walked up the dog owner’s driveway to ask for his vote.